 6. Maximize Diversity

 The more is diversity in points-of-views, the more innovative your work experience becomes.
 You can introduce employees to new concepts and novel ways of thinking with job rotation.
-Ensure that the team interacts and coordinate with people from different backgrounds and generations.
+Ensure that the team interacts and coordinates with people from different backgrounds and generations.
 Hiring new employees, having different backgrounds, would help.
 Maximize diversity, and you shall be able to maximize innovation.